vu-societal-analyics/societal-analytics-lab-website/_blogs/20260219_intall_amcat_server.md

 ## Step 3: Install AmCAT

 1. go to: https://github.com/ccs-amsterdam/amcat4docker
-2. decide which of the AmCAT Versions you want and download the correct docker file (Options include: the stable, the newest or one you can make available through the internet.)
+2. decide which of the AmCAT Versions you want and download the correct docker file (Options include: the stable, the newest, or one you can make available through the internet.)
 We go forward with one that can be made available through the internet.
 3. create a directory where AmCAT can live on your server and go there `mkdir amcat && cd amcat`
 4. load the right dockerfile.
 For us: